Watch a video on Interviewing Skills.

 After the Interview

-After the interview, as soon as you are able, try to write down your thoughts.
+After the interview, as soon as possible, try to write down your thoughts.
 How did the interviewer respond to your answers?
 What could you improve on in the future?
 Every interview is a valuable learning experience: make sure you use it!

 Make sure you express your continued interest in the position and your motivation to do the job well.